Talk to us 01204 238 046

 What is a Bid Manager?

-Bid Manager roles often include all of the above tasks but if there is a trend, their role will also include ‘overseeing’, quality assurance and usually the management of a small team.
+A Bid Managers role often includes all of the above tasks but their role will also include ‘overseeing’, quality assurance and usually the management of a small team.

 Bid Managers are required to use their bid writing knowledge to guide one or multiple simultaneous projects from storyboarding to bid completion and submission.